Angeluz-07/web-ui-evaluator/README.md

 # Web UI evaluator
 Project for the course of Artificial Intelligence, initially developed in January, 2020

+(_Updated in 2024_) : Updated with a better description and with latest version of libraries.
 ## Description
 Web application to classify web user interfaces into three classes:
 - appealing contrast